multifreded/hv20/day05/README.md

 2. XOR the two byte sequences thus producing the cipher byte sequence.

-3. For the cipher text and the key, replace each bit pair with one of the 4 DNA building blocks (Adenine, Thymine, Cytosine and Guanin) with the following encoding scheme:
+3. For the cipher text and the key, replace each bit pair with one of the 4 DNA building blocks (Adenine, Thymine, Cytosine and Guanine) with the following encoding scheme:

    * `00` becomes `A`